 “Never Trust A Ranked Rashguard”

-10th Planet Jiu Jitsu practitioners have a useful saying stating that “you should never trust a ranked rashguard“.
+10th Planet Jiu-Jitsu practitioners have a useful saying stating that “you should never trust a ranked rashguard“.
 Now, although they are an exclusively No-Gi school, the saying is applicable to everyone training BJJ.

-Given the amount of time it takes to earn a belt in perfect circumstances the level of students at a certain rank is highly variable.
+Given the amount of time it takes to earn a belt in perfect circumstances, the level of students at a certain rank is highly variable.
 It is normal for two blue belts to be at a completely different level, despite rank.
 One might be a recent promotion, while the other has been ranked blue for a couple of years.
 Although both are ranked the same, their knowledge level and experience is very different.

 In another scenario, an injury or life issues keep a student away from the mats on a constant basis.
-Although they fulfill the time requirement for a new belt, they do not posses the knowledge to progress.
+Although they fulfill the time required for a new belt, they do not possess the knowledge to progress.
 Or, completely opposite, they haven’t been consistent, but have a knack for learning.
 They might be at a very different level practically, but due to requirements, they haven’t yet been promoted.

 Hence the above saying regarding the ranked rashguard.
 A purple belt might not be at purple belt level, or one may be near black belt level.
 The rank never outlines a student’s true level of capabilities.